BigDaddyFra/iptables-firewall-project/README.md

 # iptables-firewall-project

 This project demonstrates how to design, implement, and manage firewall rules using `iptables` on a Linux system.
+It includes categorized rule sets and automation scripts for ease of use.

+## 🔐 Features
+- Basic inbound/outbound traffic filtering
+- Advanced protocol-specific rule sets
+- VPN-aware configurations
+- Logging of all dropped packets
+- Setup and reset automation scripts

+## 📁 Directory Structure

+This project demonstrates how to design, implement, and manage firewall rules using `iptables` on a Linux system.
 It includes categorized rule sets for basic, advanced, and VPN environments, as well as supporting scripts for automation and logging.

 ## Features